miguelalarcos/roles-e/README.md

 roles-e
 =======

-A simple role package for Meteor with multiple role inheritance.
+A simple role package for Meteor with multiple role inheritance and rules to pass for inserting, updating and removing.

 Explanation
 -----------